Saltillo (linguistics)

 A glottal stop exists as a phoneme in many other indigenous languages of the Americas and its presence or absence can distinguish words.
 However, there is no glottal stop in Standard Spanish, so the sound is often imperceptible to Spanish speakers, and Spanish writers usually did not write it when transcribing Mexican languages: Nahuatl [ˈtɬeko] "in a fire" and [ˈtɬeʔko] "he ascends" were both typically written tleco, for example.
 Where glottal stop is distinguished, the latter may be written tlehco or tleꞌko.

 The saltillo letter

-Although in Spanish the basic meaning of the word 'saltillo' is the sound, it is often applied to the letter used to write that sound, especially the straight apostrophe, and this is the usual meaning in English.
+Although in Spanish the word saltillo refers to the sound made by the glottal stop, it is often applied to the letter used to write that sound, especially the straight apostrophe, and this is the usual meaning of saltillo in English.
 The alphabet of the Tlapanec language (Me̱ꞌpha̱a̱) uses both uppercase and lowercase saltillos, Ꞌ ꞌ.
 Other languages, such as Rapa Nui, use only a lowercase saltillo, with the first vowel capitalized when a word begins with a glottal stop.